College of Letters & Science

 - Prior to beginning work on the 681–682 Senior Honors Thesis sequence, confirm a faculty advisor for this sequence (who may be the same person as for the 12 credits above) and submit a prospectus outlining in detail the planned work including (a) the topic, (b) plans for research, and (c) a clear substantive written component, although it may also include oral and/or performance components.
 The faculty advisor must sign the prospectus indicating approval.

 A variety of courses in music theory, music history and literature, as well as orchestra, chorus, band, and some ensembles, are open to students from other departments, schools, and colleges.
 Students should review the specific regulations of their degree program to determine whether music courses can fulfill breadth requirements.
 The Course Guide indicates music courses that are open to nonmusic majors.

 Music Performance courses are generally filled by music majors.
-Fundamentals courses (007-036) are for instrumental music education majors only.
-Class Piano (101-104) is for music majors only.
+Fundamentals courses (007–036) are for instrumental music education majors only.
+Class Piano (101–104) is for music majors only.
 Basic courses require the ability to read music and to pass a prepared audition; in addition, Basic Guitar requires previous experience with classical guitar.
-Students outside the School of Music may audition to be on a waiting list for private piano study (Mus Perf 200) or voice study with a teaching assistant (Mus Perf 143 or 144).
-Audition information is available from the School of Music (for more specific information about auditions, see Undergraduate Admissions on the school website).
+Students outside the School of Music may audition to be on a waiting list for group or individual voice study with a teaching assistant (Mus Perf 143 or 144).
+Contact the course instructor for more information about course requirements and admission criteria.
 The School of Music offers private music lessons (not for university credit and with separate costs) for nonmusic majors through the Community Music Lessons program.

 Regulation of music courses available for degree credit varies among the divisions of the university.
 Students should consult their major department for specific advice.